Azure/communication-ui-library-android/azure-communication-ui/chat/README.md

 chatComposite.launch(chatLauncherActivity, remoteOptions, null);
 ```

+Chat screen is supported as both composite and an independent view which supports view binding and enables the application developers to integrate the chat capabilities in their application in either way.
+For example, anyone can launch ChatComposite in either the application activity or on any inflated view.
+You can find the detail of using and developing the UI Library in the [Demo Guide](../../azure-communication-ui/demo-app).

 For more details on Mobile UI Library functionalities visit the [API Reference Documentation](https://azure.github.io/azure-sdk-for-android/azure-communication-mobileui/index.html).

 ## Contributing to the Library

 Before developing and contributing to Communication Mobile UI Library, check out our [making a contribution guide](../../docs/contributing-guide.md).
 Included in this repository is a demo of using Mobile UI Library to start a call and to start a chat.
-You can find the detail of using and developing the UI Library in the [Demo Guide](../../azure-communication-ui/demo-app).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 Also, please check our [Contribution Policy](../../docs/contributing-guide.md).